dn8428/iste646/README.md

 # iste646
 ISTE-646 Masterminds
 ## Contents of Repo
- `src/` - Contains the GetSimple files
+- `docker/` - Contains files to run a LAMP docker container for local development
- `docker/` - Contains files to run a LAMP docker container for local development
+- `src/` - Contains the GetSimple files

 ## How to develop locally